urvishp13/Word-Guess-Game/README.md

 This game is a higher-difficulty version of the [Psychic Game](https://github.com/urvishp13/Psychic-Game).

+## Future Tasks

+[ ] Add different genres
+[ ] Allow Player to select which genre they want to play the game in

 <hr>

 The Word Guess Game is a Week 2 project of the Fall 2018 Rutgers Coding Bootcamp program.
 The project was redone in 2022 without recollection of how it was done before.